sabifo4/sabifo4.github.io/01_about.md

       Talk as part of the seminars organised by Instituto de Ciencias Matmáticas at CSIC.

    * **IX International Symposium SRUK/CERU** *(Nov 2021 - Jul 2022)*
       I was part of the organising committee of the symposium.
 My main task during these months was to develop and maintain the website to keep up with the latest updates regarding the event.
+See website [here](https://sruk2022.com/).

    * **Phylogenomics course** *(Dec 2021)*
       Workshop organised by Physalia where I taught the practical sessions of Bayesian inference analyses.
 See resources [here](https://github.com/sabifo4/BayesianInference_practicals).

    * **CLOE Winter Quarterly Symposium** *(Dec 2021)*
       Part of the organising committee of the CLOE anniversary symposium.
+More information about this CLOE symposium and other symposia [here](https://www.ucl.ac.uk/biosciences/gee/ucl-centre-lifes-origins-and-evolution).

    * **Interview at Evolution Soup** *(Jan 2022)*
       Interview I had at Evolution soup with regards to my research contribution to [the study on the most precise evolutionary timeline for mammals](https://rdcu.be/cDHW7).
 You will learn a little bit more about my academic career, the outline of this research study and how each author contributed to this project, how we can apply Bayesian stats to evolutionary biology studies, and what it feels like working as a computational biologist/bioinformatician in academic research.